paulrobertlloyd/paulrobertlloyd-v3/source/_talks/aquent_gumnasium_uk_launch.markdown

 Others have come to recognise the unique characteristics of the web, and in doing so, are attempting to solve problems nobody has encountered before.
 I mean, how on earth do you design something that can be infinitely adaptable?
 It often feels like we are entering a period of enlightenment, a renaissance even!

-{% figure "Given the constraints of early television, an identifiable aesthetic emerged" %}
+{% figure caption:"Given the constraints of early television, an identifiable aesthetic emerged" %}
 {% picture /2013/08/keep_up_aesthetic.png alt="" %}
 {% endfigure %}